IBM/node-sdk-core/MIGRATION-V1.md

 ### Node Versions
 Node versions 6 and 8 are no longer supported.

+### Promises replaced callbacks
+None of the methods in any modules of the core accept callbacks as arguments anymore.
+Now, all asynchronous methods (inlcuding all `authenticate` methods) return Promises.

 ### Callback arguments
 The old callback argument structure of `(error, body, response)` has been changed to `(error, response)`.
 The body is available under the `result` property of the response.
 The `data` property has been removed in favor of `result`.